bramstein/hypher/README.md

 ## Node.js
 Hypher can be installed from NPM:

-    npm install hypher
+    npm install hypher hyphenation.en-us

 You can then use it in your program by creating an instance of `Hypher` and giving it a language object and (optionally) an options object:

-    var hypher = require('hypher'),
+    var Hypher = require('hypher'),
+        english = require('hyphenation.en-us'),
-        h = new hypher.Hypher(hypher.languages.en);
+        h = new Hypher(english);

     // returns ['hy', 'phen', 'ation']
     h.hyphenate('hyphenation');

-The `hypher` module contains two items `Hypher` and `languages`. `Hypher` is the hyphenation engine and `languages` is an object containing all the language patterns.
-See `examples/node/hyphenation.js` for a full example on how to use Hypher.
+See `examples/node/` for a full example on how to use Hypher.
 The `hyphenate` method does not support hyphenated compound words.
 These should be split into individual words before being passed to the hyphenation engine and reassembled afterwards by the caller.
 You can also use the `hyphenateText` method to hyphenate a string of text.
 The `hyphenateText` method *does* support compound words and returns a string with inserted soft hyphens (`\u00AD`.)

     // returns 'Hy|phen|ation is use|ful when cen|ter jus|ti|fy|ing a text.' where `|` is a soft hyphen
     h.hyphenateText('Hyphenation is useful when center justifying a text.');